dancer1325/opensearch-documentation/_mappings/metadata-fields/source.md

 ```
 {% include copy-curl.html %}

-While skipping the `_source` field can significantly reduce storage requirements, dynamically deriving the source is generally slower than reading a stored `_source`.
-To avoid this overhead during search queries, do not request the `_source` field when it's not needed.
-You can do this in the search query by setting the `_source` parameter to `false` (demonstrated in the following example) or providing a list of `include` and `exclude` fields:
+While skipping the `_source` field can significantly reduce storage requirements, dynamically deriving the source is generally slower than reading a stored `_source`
+* To avoid this overhead during search queries, do not request the `_source` field when it's not needed
+* You can do this in the search query by setting the `_source` parameter to `false` (demonstrated in the following example) or providing a list of `include` and `exclude` fields:

 ```json
 GET sample-index1/_search